loisteg/Nasa-API-project/README.md

-# Project was developed by: Oleksii Khudenko[https://github.com/loisteg]
+# Project was developed by Oleksii Khudenko[https://github.com/loisteg]

 This project is a React application that utilizes Create React App as its foundation.
 It is designed to display different information from NASA APIs and includes various features for user interaction.